An unknottedness result for noncompact self shrinkers: A brief introduction the mean curvature flow

-Of course, as the degenerate neckpinch of Angenent and Velasquez \cite{AV} illustrate that tangent flows do not capture quite all the information about a developing singularity but they are a natural starting point.
-The Gaussian metric is a poorly behaved metric in many regards; it is incomplete and by the calculations in \cite{CM1} its scalar curvature at a point $x$ is given by:
+Of course, as the degenerate neckpinch of Angenent and Velasquez \cite{AV} illustrate tangent flows do not capture quite all the information about a developing singularity but they are a natural starting point and a lot can be said about the singular set by considering them.
+Taking the viewpoint of them as minimal surfaces its important to note the Gaussian metric is poorly behaved in many regards; it is incomplete and by the calculations in \cite{CM1} its scalar curvature at a point $x$ is given by:

 We see that as $|x| \to \infty$ the scalar curvature diverges, so there is no way to complete the metric.
 Also since $R$ is positive for $|x|$ small and negative for large $|x|$, there is no sign on sectional or Ricci curvatures.
 On the other hand it is $f$-Ricci positive, in the sense of Bakry and Emery with $f = -\frac{1}{2n} |x|^2$, suggesting it should satisfy many of the same properties of true Ricci positive metrics (see \cite{WW}).
-Indeed, this provides some idea as to why one might expect an unknottedness result for self shrinkers, because analogous unknottedness results hold in Ricci positive metrics on $S^3$ (as discussed in more detail below). $ $
+Indeed, this provides some idea as to why one might expect an unknottedness result for self shrinkers, because analogous unknottedness results hold in Ricci positive metrics on $S^3$ as discussed later. $ $

-By this analogy as one might expect it turns out as well that there are no stable minimal surfaces of polynomial volume growth in $\R^n$ endowed with the Gaussian metric as discussed in \cite{CM1}.
+By this analogy as one might expect it turns out that there are no stable minimal surfaces of polynomial volume growth in $\R^n$ endowed with the Gaussian metric as discussed in \cite{CM1}.
 To see why this is so, the Jacobi operator for the Gaussian metric is given by:

 The extra $\frac{1}{2}$ term is essentially the reason such self shrinkers unstable in the Gaussian metric: for example owing to the constant term its clear in the compact case from this that one could simply plug in the function ``1'' to get a variation with $Lu >0$ which doesn't change sign implying the first eigenvalue is negative. $ $